-Working in emergency services has always been challenging, but the coronavirus pandemic has made it even harder for you.
+Working in emergency services has always been challenging.
+But the coronavirus pandemic has made it even harder.
 Our 2021 research shows that 69% of emergency responders feel their mental health has deteriorated due to the pandemic.

-You can play a crucial role in challenging stigma and ensuring mental health and wellbeing support for your colleagues.
+You can play your role in challenging the stigma around mental health in your workplace.